Price: $80

 In this interactive workshop participants will learn the eight practices that drive successful collaborative leadership.
 They will also learn the four common pitfalls that derail nonprofit leaders when they try to lead without authority.
 By the end of the session, you will have practical skills you can take back to your workplace.

-Having worked in the arts, health, social service, and education sectors, Mikhael Bornstein has more than twenty years of experience as a professional fundraiser.
+Having worked in the arts, health, social service, and education sectors, Mikhael Bornstein has more than twenty years of experience as a nonprofit leader.

 Mikhael is an AFP Master Trainer and a frequent speaker at conferences across North America.
-He is a Faculty Member of the Canadian Association of Gift Planners and teaches fundraising at both George Brown College and Toronto Metropolitan University.
+He is the Director, Fundraising at Canadian Hearing Services, a Faculty Member of the Canadian Association of Gift Planners, and teaches at George Brown College and Ryerson University.

 Mikhael has a Master in Arts in Leadership from Royal Roads University.